It may be cold out, but there's still plenty of great produce to be had. Grace your holiday table with fresh fixes from your local farmer's market.

 Balsamic Root Vegetables makes a flavorful match for any entrée.

 This cheesy potato gratin gets a punch of flavor from nutmeg and fennel.
-Impressive enough for a holiday party, but it's easy
+It's impressive enough for a holiday party, but easy

 enough to put together on a busy weeknight.

 These beets are anything but boring.
 Roasted in a broth seasoned with honey, cider vinegar, thyme, and parsley, they have

 great flavor and make for a pretty presentation.
 Top with hazelnuts and crumbled ricotta salata cheese to complete the dish.

 This savory pastry treat made with fresh chives is a hit at holiday brunches.

 This simple-prep side lets you enjoy the natural flavors of winter squash.